• About The Author

 25 Thursday Dec 2014

-Posted by mariewilliams53 in Inspirational words, Poetry, reblogging
+Posted Inspirational words, Poetry, reblogging

 blog, blogging, depression, friendship, hope, karenzai, light, mental health, mental illness, pain, poems, poetry, re-blog, sadness, shining, valley